Shortest path embeddings of graphs on surfaces: Shortest path embeddings for low genus surfaces

 For the Klein bottle $K$, we also provide a metric such that all the minimal triangulations admit shortest path embeddings with uniqueness.
 We obtain this metric as the identification of the edges of the rectangle $R = [0,a]\times[0,b]$, where $a = 1$ and $b = \sqrt{4/3} + \varepsilon$ for sufficiently small $\varepsilon$.
 The edges of length $1$ are identified in coherent directions.
 The edges of length $b$ are identified in the opposite directions.
 The value $b = \sqrt{4/3} + \varepsilon$ is set up in such a way that if we consider the points $p = (0, \frac34b) = (1,\frac b4)$ and $q = (\frac13,\frac b4)$ of $K$, then the shortest path between $p$ and $q$ is the horizontal path of height $\frac 14b$.
 However, when we shift $p$ along the boundary of $R$ a little bit closer to the center, say by $\frac 1{1000}$, then the shortest path becomes the diagonal edge connecting the left copy of $p$ and $q$, see Figure~\ref{f:shortest}.

 There are 29 minimal triangulations of the Klein bottle.
 A list of 25 of them was first found by Lawrencenko and Negami~\cite{ln-itkb-97}.
 Later on, Sulanke~\cite{s-nitkb-06} found a gap in the claimed completeness of this list and provided a complete list containing 4 additional triangulations.
 These triangulations split into two classes.
-The triangulations of the first class are named Kh1--Kh25 and there are four triangulations Kc1--Kc4 in the second class.
-The triangulations from the second class differ by the property that they contain a cycle of length $3$ which splits the Klein bottle into two M\"{o}bius bands.
+The 25 triangulations of the first class are named Kh1--Kh25 and the four triangulations of the second class are named Kc1--Kc4.
+The triangulations from the second class are those that contain a cycle of length $3$ which splits the Klein bottle into two M\"{o}bius bands.

-We start with the examination of the triangulations in the first class.
-We present shortest path embedings with uniqueness for 15 of them; see the top three lines of Figure~\ref{f:all-cases}.
-We omit the triangulations Kh15-Kh24 that are very analogous to Kh14, only the diagonal edges form a different pattern.
+We begin examining the triangulations of the first class.
+We present shortest path embeddings with uniqueness for 15 of them; see the top three lines of Figure~\ref{f:all-cases}.
+We omit the triangulations Kh15--Kh24 because they are very similar to Kh14, only the diagonal edges form a different pattern.
 The vertices of the triangulations are positioned in lattice points of the lattice generated by vectors $(\frac1{12}, 0)$ and $(0,\frac b{12})$.
 In some cases an additional shift is necessary by a small value $\frac1{1000}$ (but this value is large compared to $\varepsilon$): this is indicated by arrows next to the vertices.
 (The pair of arrows in Kh25 indicates a shift by $\frac{2}{1000}$.)
 Most of the drawings are very similar to the drawings by Negami, Lawrencenko, and Sulanke.
 Only for the drawings of Kh3, Kh12, Kh13, and Kh25 we did more significant movements.
 It is routine (but tedious) to check that all the edges are indeed drawn as shortest paths.
 For many edges this can be checked easily.
 For few not so obvious cases the general recipe is to use the universal cover approach and Lemma~\ref{l:VoronoiCell}.